shiryusann/shiryusann.github.io/_pages/about.md

 Hey there!
 Welcome to see my personal page.

-My name is Zilong /tsìlɔ́ŋ/ Li /lì/, and I am interested in computational linguistics and natural language processing.
+My name is Zilong /tsìlɔ́ŋ/ Li /lì/.
+I am interested in natural langauge processing and computational linguistics.
+I especially focus on the human factors (such as human knowledge and human prefer) and formal/symbolic method in natural language processing.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!